LakshmiRadhakrishnan09/AWS-Security-Specialist/ContainerServices.md

 Amazon ECR: Repository for Container images.

+## ECS Task Definition

+In ECS we define an application using one or more task definitions.

+For a web application with web, app and data containers, if u create one task definition for all 3 containers, then they are started together and co-located together on same host.
+Not a good practice.
+Do not scale independently.

+Define one container per task definition.
+Each layer can scale seperately.

+Containers in a task are co-located in the same host.
+AWS recommends that each task definition contains one container image and an optional sidecar that enhances the primary container.
+Mixing different containers and business functions in the same task definition is not recommended

+Tasks can be run as
+- Batch : Scheduled tasks
+- Service: Continuous tasks
+- Run-Task: Manual

+## ECS Cluster

+EC2 based - Cost effective for workloads which consistantly need high CPU.
+Direct access to host.
+Can configure additional logging/control.

+Fargate - If complete capacity is needed only during some time or based on events.No management

+### Other compute options

+Local Zones

+Wavelength

+AWS outpost

+ECS Anywhere

+### ECS Permissions

+There are two types of role

+#### Task Execution Role

+Used by Fargate agent.
+To download images, retrieve credentials from secret manager, publish logs to cloudwatch

+#### Container Instance Role(Similar to above role)

+Used by EC2 Container agent.
+To communicate with ECS Service.
+For registeration and removal of nodes.

+#### Task Role

+Used by application to talk to other AWS Services like s3, dynamodb.

+### Logging

+Container logs can be published to CloudWatch using  awslogs driver

+### Deployment option

+- Rolling: Desired 6.
+Minimum 100%, Maximum 200%.
+There should be 6 tasks always running.
+Can have 12 tasks maximum.
+Gradually replace existing containers with new containers.
+Desired 6.
+Minimum 50%, Maximum 200%.
+Reduced num ber of cycles.
+- Blue Green.
+Old and new tasks running side by side.
+More expensive.
+Able to respond to issues with new version.
+Use double the capacity.

+### Networking

+- Host : Container is conneced to host network.
+Container port 3000 uses Host port 3000.
+You can run one instance of an application in a host.
+Port already used.
+Security issues as container can access other ports running on host.
+- Bridge: Virtual layer between host and container.
+Map host port to container port.
+Dynamic Port mapping : Docker assigns a random host port for container.
+Inside host, application runs on same port , say 3000, but different host ports are mapped to this containers. problem is caller need to know the random ports.
+ELB hides dynamic ports.
+Problem: SG and NACL need to allow traffic on dynamic ports.
+- AWS VPC : Each task is assigned a network interface and private IP.
+No need to use dynamic port.
+Can configure SG at task level.
+You can use network monotoring tools for task.Problems: There is a limit on number of tasks running in a EC2 instance.
+Enable ENI trunking.
+Start up delay.

+Bridge mode can be configured to use dynamic port allocation.
+Docker will assign an unused host port and map it to the container port in this setup.
+This flexibility comes with a drawback.
+Since the port is assigned from a wide range of ephemeral ports, we need to open the Security group and NACL firewalls to allow traffic on those ports.
+Both Host networking and awsvpc use static port allocation, and this makes it easier to monitor traffic.

+Use awsvpc mode networking and specify task level security group.
+With the awsvpc mode, each Task is assigned an elastic network interface (ENI) and receives a private IP address within the VPC.
+We can attach a security group to the task network interface and configure the inbound rule to allow access from an upstream service security group.
+This approach would ensure that calls are allowed only in a specific direction and from specific callers.
+Host and Bridge networking modes do not support task-level security groups

+### Service to Service Communication

+1. Internal Load Balancer for each service
+2. Shared Internal Load Balancer
+3. CloudMap.
+Service Domains mapped in CloudMap.
+Can cause DNS cache issues.
+4. AppMesh.
+Each container use an envoy side-car container.
+So a container only talks to its envoy.
+Envoy fwds request to another service's envoy.
+Envoys are controlled by App Mesh.
+Service Discovery + Load Balancing.
+Extremely low latency.

+Notes:

 Why should we use EKS/ECS over EC2?

 - Zero down time deployments are difficult with EC2.
 - If u run containers in EC2, management is difficult.
 - If its a monolith, then EC2 is fine.
+- Even if we run as containers in EC2, we cannot run multiple instane of same application in a Ec2 due to port issues.
+See networking section above for details.